Browse the site and make a Donation Now!

 He [the Messenger of Allah (blessings and peace of Allah be upon him)] told me: Jibreel used to review the Qur’an every year with him once or twice, but this year he reviewed it with him twice.
 He said: “I think that my death has drawn near, so fear Allah and be patient, for what a good example I am for you.

-While completing the Qur’an during Taraweeh is a great goal, it is not compulsory.
+While completing the Qur’an during Tarawih is a great goal, it is not compulsory.
 You can recite any surahs you know, whether long or short.
 If needed, you may also hold a Qur’an (mushaf) to read during prayer, according to the Hanbali, Maliki and Shafi’i schools of thought.

 Ramadan is the month of the Qur’an, so focus on sincere recitation and reflection.
 Whether you recite a little or a lot, each effort brings you closer to Allah (SWT).